gregorywilsonjr/aws-pci-continuous-compliance-lab/README.md

 ## Step 5 — Seed a Baseline with the Manual Python Collector (WHAT/WHY)

 **WHAT**: Capture first proof for **Req.
 7/8/10**.
-**WHY**: Establish starting posture; demonstrates that you can pull exact artifacts assessors ask for.
+**WHY**: Establish starting posture; demonstrates that you can pull the exact artifacts assessors ask for.

 ```bash
 cd evidence/collectors/python